reflex-frp/reflex-platform/reflex-frp.org/doc/guide_to_event_management.rst

       .. todo:: Add a link to haddock

 #.
-Response from AJAX request
+Response from AJAX request or WebSocket connection
    see :ref:`guide_to_ajax`

 #. ``Dynamic`` values - By calling ``updated`` on a ``Dynamic`` value one can obtain the event